JianhaiChen/HumanDiseaseFertilityPleiotropy/README.md

 mechanism.

 That approach is extraordinarily powerful.
-But I became increasingly uncomfortable with a view I sometimes encountered: that human genetic studies are inherently less rigorous or less informative because humans cannot be experimentally manipulated with the precision possible in model organisms.
+But I became increasingly suspicious with a view I sometimes encountered: that human genetic studies are inherently less rigorous or less informative because humans cannot be experimentally manipulated with the precision possible in model organisms.